battle-tactics-strategies

 The Great Raid of 1220-1224: The First Shock

-The most decisive tactical achievement of the raid occurred in the North Caucasus in 1222.
-As the Mongols crossed the high passes near the Terek River, they encountered a powerful coalition of local peoples.
-The Alans, a sedentary Christian-speaking group, formed an alliance with the nomadic Cumans (Kipchaks), the Circassians, and several Lezgin tribes.
-This coalition blocked the Mongol army in the narrow valleys, creating a situation where Subutai’s cavalry could not easily maneuver.
-A direct assault against the combined forces in such difficult terrain would have likely resulted in heavy Mongol losses.
+The most tactically sophisticated operation of the raid occurred in the North Caucasus in 1222.
+As the Mongols crossed the high passes of the Terek River, they faced a formidable multi-ethnic coalition.
+The Alans, sedentary Christian-speaking ancestors of the modern Ossetians, formed an alliance with the nomadic Cumans (Kipchaks), along with Circassians and Lezgin tribes.
+This alliance blocked the narrow valleys, creating a situation where the Mongol cavalry could not easily maneuver.
+A frontal assault against this combined force in such difficult terrain would have likely resulted in heavy losses.

 Subutai, the supreme Mongol strategist, responded with a classic diplomatic ruse.
-He sent envoys laden with silks and rich gifts to the Cuman chieftains, carrying a carefully crafted message: "You and we are of the same race and descended from the same ancestors.
+He sent envoys laden with rich silks and gifts to the Cuman chieftains, delivering a carefully crafted message: "You and we are of the same race and descended from the same ancestors.
 Why are you helping the Alans, who are of a different people and faith?
-Do not fight us.
 We have no quarrel with you.
 We will give you a share of the booty."
 The Cumans, tempted by the gifts and wary of the Mongol reputation, withdrew their forces from the alliance.
 The Alans and their other allies were left isolated.
 The subsequent battle was a massacre.
 The Mongols ruthlessly destroyed the Alan army, sacking their villages and taking many prisoners.
-Having secured their flank in the mountains, the Mongols then turned on the unsuspecting Cuman camps.
-They declared that the Cumans had betrayed the Alans and were thus untrustworthy.
-The Cuman army was shattered, and the survivors fled west toward the Dnieper River.
-This single act of divide and conquer was perhaps the most elegant tactical operation of the entire raid.
+Having secured their flank in the mountains, the Mongols then turned on the unsuspecting Cuman camps, declaring them untrustworthy.
+The Cuman army was shattered, and their survivors fled west toward the Dnieper River.
+This single act of exploiting ethnic and religious tensions to break a powerful coalition was a masterclass in psychological warfare.
+The reputation of Subutai as a military genius rests heavily on this flawless execution of the strategic feint.

 The Tactical Foundations of Victory